talisein/mikutime/index.markdown

 Magical Mirai will be [available as a live stream](https://magicalmirai.com/2021/tokyo_overview_en.html#tokyo_ticket_onlinelive) **this Sunday, November 7th**.
-In North America, the Daylight Savings rules will also be changing (we will fall an hour back) -- so you need to be very careful if you plan to watch it live!
+In North America, the *Daylight Savings ends at 2 AM this same night* (we will fall an hour back) -- so you need to be very careful if you plan to watch it live!

 |PDT|MST|CST|EST|GMT|CET|JST|
 |Los Angeles|Denver|Chicago|New York|London|Paris|Tokyo|